andrasq/node-qunpack/README.md

 `[ short, long ]` and not PHP "S`sname`/L`lname`" for `{ sname: short, lname: long }`.

 Full signed little-endian support is now available with eg `s<` extensions.
-It is also possible to extract nested lists and nested hashes with with a `qunpack`-specific extensions.
+It is also possible to extract nested lists and nested hashes with with `qunpack`-specific extensions.

 Example:

-    // unpack a signed short, two bytes and two unsigned shorts: var bytes = new Buffer([129,2,3,4,5,6,7,8,9,10,11,12]);
+    var bytes = new Buffer([129,2,3,4,5,6,7,8,9,10,11,12]);

-    var valuesArray = qunpack.unpack('sCCSS', bytes);
+    // interpret bytes as a signed short, two bytes and two unsigned shorts: var valuesArray = qunpack.unpack('sCCSS', bytes);
     // => [ -32510, 3, 4, 0x0506, 0x0708 ]

-    // unpack 6 bytes and a little-endian unsigned long: var valuesArray = qunpack.unpack('C6V', bytes);
+    // interpret as 6 bytes then a little-endian unsigned long: var valuesArray = qunpack.unpack('C6V', bytes);
     // => [ 129, 2, 3, 4, 5, 6, 0x0a090807 ]